 Advantages of Working @ Walgreens

 Working at these pharmacy stores can be very rewarding.
-Many college students work at these stores for part time to afford their living and earn their college fees.
-They are allowed to do job in flexible schedules and are paid for overtime.
+Many college students work at these stores for part-time to afford their living and earn their college fees.
+They are allowed to do a job in flexible schedules and are paid for overtime.
 They may get other benefits like insurance, performance bonuses and paid vacations if working for more than a certain number of hours per week.
-The pharmacy and management professionals are often employed on salary and given other job perks within package.
-They are facilitated investment options, 401(k) retirement plan, disability protection, paid time-off, incentives, holidays, paid vacations and other benefits according to their designation.
+The pharmacy and management professionals are often employed on salary and given other job perks within the package.
+They have facilitated investment options, 401(k) retirement plan, disability protection, paid time-off, incentives, holidays, paid vacations and other benefits according to their designation.

 Job Interview Questions at Walgreens

 - What is your qualification for this position?

 - Why did you leave your last job?

 - If a customer is not satisfied what will you do?

 - Was there any situation in your last job where you provided extraordinary customer care?

 - Which work in the pharmacy industry appeals the most to you?